 Smoothing Techniques

 On trajectory generation, many techniques focus on interpolation restrict the motion of vehicles to maintain certain level of commodity and stability [29] [30].
-Given that the approach presented obtains heading angle based on discrete data sets for later storage, smoothing techniques may be required to sustain a better approximation of road centerlines while offering a different option to store road decompositions.
+Given that the presented approach obtains heading angle based on discrete data sets for later storage, smoothing techniques may be required to sustain a better approximation of road centerlines while offering a different option to store road decompositions.

-Many methods such as Lagrange’s interpolation, and Linear Regressions are used in fitting data for analysis [31].
+Many methods, such as Lagrange’s interpolation and Linear Regressions, are used in fitting data for analysis [31].
 However, for this application, a local regression with weighted linear least squares was selected to maintain a minimum contribution of the data outliers.
-This avoids misrepresentation of data often provided by GPS sampling as shown in Figure 21 as peaks.
+This avoids misrepresentation of data often provided by GPS sampling, shown in Figure 21 as peaks.

 The data was given a span of 15% for outlier acceptance, and the resulting smoothed GPS data is shown in Figure 23, in which outliers are not part of the desired prescribed angle values.
-Smoothed data was plotted and compared to original GPS model in Figure 24.
+Smoothed data was plotted and compared to the original GPS model in Figure 24.
 It is noticeable how the data is easily smoothed from a GPS receiver.
 However, there is an initial swerving behavior on the heading data which could be due to initialization of the GPS.